mcjohnalds/odds-research-tool/README.md

 The script gets sports data from Api-Football and generates `index.html`.

-"Favorite Undervalued" means the higher-ranked team has lower implied win probability than its lower-ranked opponent.
+"Undervalued" means the higher-ranked team has lower implied win probability than its lower-ranked opponent.

 ## Caching